worthingtont12/cultural-mapper/Assets/README.md

 # Language JSON file

-Used the Twitter API to make a request of supported langauges.
-File was manipulated to collapse similar langauges into one category, ie english,british english, and australian english.
+Used the Twitter API to make a request of supported languages.
+File was manipulated to collapse similar languages into one category, ie english, British english, and Australian english.